-Value Added Tax is a recent addition to the tax regime in Ethiopia.
+Value Added Tax is a relatively new addition to the tax regime in Ethiopia; it was introduced in 2002.
 On this page, you can find the rate of VAT in Ethiopia, voluntary and Obligatory registration of VAT in Ethiopia, zero rate VAT in Ethiopia, and VAT on imported goods.

-Here are the highlights of the Value Added Tax Proclamation and Regulation.
+Here are the highlights of the Value Added Tax Proclamation (and its amendments) and Regulation.

 Imposition and Rate of Tax

 For every taxable transaction by a registered person, every import goods other than an exempt import, and an import of services, 15% of the value or zero rate of the value (as specified below) shall be applied as value added Tax.

 Time and value of the Imports of Goods

 An import of goods takes place when the goods are entered into the customs declaration.

 - The value of a taxable import is the customs value of the goods, determined in accordance with the customs legislation of Ethiopia, plus the sum of duties and taxes payable upon the import of the goods into Ethiopia, excluding VAT and income tax withholding.

 - In the case of services considered part of an import under Article 5, Sub-Article (2) of the VAT Proclamation, their value, without VAT, is added to the value as defined list No.1 above.

 The following taxable transactions shall be charged with VAT at a rate of zero percent.